AB SHARK

 How does the test picker choose a test?

-The picker inspects your raw data: it detects 0/1 columns as binary outcomes and otherwise treats the column as continuous.
-For binary outcomes it recommends a two-proportion z-test when the sample size is large and Fisher's exact test for small samples.
-For continuous data it recommends Welch's t-test when the distribution is approximately normal, and a rank-based test like Mann-Whitney U otherwise.
+It detects 0/1 columns as binary outcomes and otherwise treats the column as continuous.
+For binary outcomes it recommends a two-proportion z-test when the sample is large and Fisher's exact test for small samples.
+For continuous data it recommends Welch's t-test when the distribution is approximately normal, and a rank-based test like Mann-Whitney U when there are heavy tails or noticeable skew.

 What if the recommended test is not implemented in abshark?